Indatus/dispatcher/README.md

 <a name="scheduling-commands" />
 ### Scheduling Existing Commands

-Simply `extend \Indatus\Dispatcher\ScheduledCommand` and implement the `schedule()` method within your command.
+Simply `extend \Indatus\Dispatcher\ScheduledCommand` and implement the `schedule()` method within your command or `implement \Indatus\Dispatcher\ScheduledCommandInterface`.
 This method is injected with a `Schedulable` which provides a simple interface for scheduling your commands.

 ```php
 	public function schedule(Schedulable $scheduler)